cunger/escape-velocity/content/docs/balances.md

 title: "Balances"
 summary: "Equations for mass and energy balances.
 Macro and micro balances."
 date: 2019-11-16
-weight: 9
+weight: 11
 math: true
 toc: true
 ---

 Balancing equations are a way of bookkeeping for the main quantities involved in a process: mass, energy, and momentum.
-It comprises everything through which a quantity enters the system or leaves it, is produced or absorbed, and which resistances there are to the transport of the quantity.
-(Also see [heat and mass transport](https://write.as/christina-unger/heat-and-mass-flow).)
+They comprise everything that [transports](/docs/transport/) the quantity: processes through which the quantity enters the system and leaves it, through which the quantity is produced or absorbed, and which resistances there are to the transport of the quantity.

 General balance of {{< katex "x" >}}: